z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/README.md

 compiler for the behavioral model.
 It takes P4 program and produces a JSON file which can be loaded by the behavioral model.
 The third repository ([tutorial](https://github.com/p4lang/tutorial)) is the P4 Tutorial itself.

-Each of these repositories come with dependencies, which can be installed using the supplied instructions.

 You will also need to install `mininet`.
-On Ubuntu, it would look like
+On Ubuntu, it would look like this:
-this:

 ```
 $ sudo apt-get install mininet
-$ sudo pip install scapy thrift networkx
 ```